Lower Back Pain

 3) Posture and load management

-Posture alone rarely causes pain, but your habits can load sensitive tissues.
-Small changes across your day can help.
+Posture alone rarely causes pain, but repeated habits can load sensitive tissues.
+Small changes to sitting time, lifting technique, training load, and recovery habits can help.
 See good back posture tips and posture correction.

 4) Pain tools you can use at home